District-Council-Members.png

 The move follows the Province’s decision under Bill 100, the Better Regional Governance Act, to appoint the heads of council for eight upper-tier municipalities, including Muskoka.
 Council had previously requested an exemption from the legislation, a request the Province declined.

-Perhaps Councillor Bob Stone said much of what councillors were thinking most succinctly.
+Perhaps Councillor Bob Stone said much of what councillors were feeling most succinctly.

 “I’m really upset, as we all are, about this.
 This is undermining our democracy, and I want to stand up and fight for it.
 The trouble is, we have no power.
 It’s all dictated to us from the Province, and we have no power to say ‘no,’ and that is utterly frustrating, utterly undemocratic.
 If we do send a strong message back, we risk the Province sending a bully or withholding money, or our hospital, and that scares the hell out of me,” he said.
 “I don’t know if there’s any recourse through the courts eventually, but that’s certainly not going to happen now or anytime soon.
 I’m disappointed and, like I said, we have no power to fight back.”